Alice M. Taylor1

 Census1910Alice M. Taylor appeared on the census of 1910 at Hubbardston, Massachusetts, in the household of Henry Arthur Taylor and Amelia Deborah Bezanson with Adelaide E. Taylor, Phyllis Maude Taylor, Catherine Jean Taylor and Paul Balcom Taylor.2

-Census1920Alice M. Taylor appeared on the census of 1920 at Hubbardston, Massachusetts, in the household of Henry Arthur Taylor and Amelia Deborah Bezanson with Adelaide E. Taylor, Phyllis Maude Taylor, Catherine Jean Taylor, Paul Balcom Taylor, Alva Grace Taylor, Edna Mae Taylor and Esther Taylor.3
+Census1920Alice M. Taylor appeared on the census of 1920 at Hubbardston, Massachusetts, in the household of Henry Arthur Taylor and Amelia Deborah Bezanson with Adelaide E. Taylor, Phyllis Maude Taylor, Catherine Jean Taylor, Paul Balcom Taylor, Alva Grace Taylor and Edna Mae Taylor.4

 Citations